lw-lonewolf/Realm-of-Enigmas/README.md

 ```

 # I want to contrinute!
-nope :>

-# About the Project:
-This project was created by us as our semester project for our first semester as SE majors.
+By the time this repository is public, This project would have already been discontinued.
+Sorry.